GIRLS PROGRAM OVERVIEW

 Uniforms and Equipment

 Girls are required to have: a regulation youth or women’s lacrosse stick (regulations vary by age group); approved lacrosse goggles; a colored mouth guard; gloves are optional (do not get boys’ gloves).
-There are many places that sell equipment, some offer a discounted "starter package."
-Options include; Lacrosse Unlimited in Wellesley, Dick’s in Framingham, COMLAX in Franklin or the Natick Outdoor Store.
+Places that sell equiment include Lacrosse Unlimited in Wellesley, Dick’s in Framingham, COMLAX in Franklin, or the Natick Outdoor Store.

 The sport of lacrosse is a combination of basketball, soccer and hockey.
-Anyone can play lacrosse--the big or the small.
+Anyone can play lacrosse, big or small.
 The game requires and rewards coordination and agility, not brawn.
 Quickness and speed are two highly prized qualities in lacrosse.
 An exhilarating sport, lacrosse is fast-paced and full of action.
-Lacrosse is played with a stick, the crosse, which must be mastered by the player to throw, catch and scoop the ball.
+Lacrosse is played with a stick -- the crosse -- which must be mastered by the player to throw, catch and scoop the ball.

 Lacrosse is one of the fastest growing team sports in the United States.
 Youth participation in the sport for girls has grown 69% between 2006 and 2012.
 In 2012, there were 137,500 youth girls playing.
 At the same time, no sport has grown faster at the high school level and there are now an estimated 115,600 female high school players.
 Lacrosse is also the fastest-growing sport over the last few years at the NCAA level with 100 women's D1 programs and more than 14,000 collegiate women participating.
 To learn more go to http://www.uslacrosse.org.